 While large spills of oil and gasoline are rare, the small drips from regular boating activities can add up.
 This oil and gasoline degrades marine water quality and is toxic to humans and marine life.
 These simple steps can help you keep oil and fuel out of the water.

 - Refuel carefully - Always use an oil absorbent cloth or pad when fueling to catch small drips, particularly when you remove the fuel nozzle from the boat's fuel line.
 Also, do not top off the fuel tank—fuel expands in the heat, causing tanks to leak if too full.
 The BoatU.S.
-Foundation's Help Stop the Drops website provides details to ensure drip-free fueling.
+Foundation's Fueling Basics web page provides details to ensure drip-free fueling.
 If you do spill, report it to facility staff.
 Do not use soap to break up or disperse the spill.
 It increases harm to the environment and is illegal.

 - Keep a clean bilge - Maintaining your engine will reduce oil and fuel leaks and help prevent oily bilge water from being released overboard.
 As added protection, place an oil absorbent pad/sock in the bilge to capture oily waste.
 See CZM's Bilge Sock web page for details.